 Stand this dough in a cold place one hour at least before cutting out cakes.
 No flavoring is used.
 Sift granulated sugar thickly over cakes before placing them in oven to bake.

 From these ingredients were made over one hundred cakes.
-One-half this German Christmas recipe might be used for a small family.
+One-half this old fashioned German Christmas recipe might be used for a small family.
 The cakes keep well in a dry, cool place.

 This old Belsnickel recipe of Aunt Sarah's mother derived its name "Belsnickel" from the fact that the Belsnickels, who invariably visited the houses of "Bucks County" farmers on Christmas Eve, were always treated to some of these delicious little Christmas cakes.